 5. Set up motion detecting lights

-These have been around for a while, meaning they are by now a very affordable way to keep your packages (and home) more secure.
+These have been around for a while, meaning they are by now an affordable way to keep your packages (and home) more secure.

-3 Things to Avoid to Prevent Package Pirates
+3 Places to Avoid Leaving Packages to Stop Porch Pirates

-Mailboxes – traditional mailboxes are, to no one’s surprise, highly insecure.
-Newer options with hardy exteriors and lock systems are significantly more adept at storing packages until your arrival.
-Simply put, valuable packages are better off being sent to public lockers or left with your neighbors than for them to sit in an unattended old mailbox all day.
+Simply put, valuable packages are better off being sent to public lockers or left with trusted neighbors than for them to sit in an unattended mailbox all day.

 The modern luxury of overnight shipping and instant food deliveries comes hand-in-hand with the increasing nuisance of porch pirates.

-What do you do if you see a pirate on a porch?
+What should you do if you see someone stealing a package?

 Where did the term porch pirate come from?

-‘Porch pirate’ references the pirates of a bygone era, who would infiltrate naval fleets and steal whatever they could find.
-‘Porch pirates’ was first posted to Urban Dictionary in 2011 and first appeared on Twitter the same year.
+‘Porch pirate’ references the pirates of a bygone era.
+They would infiltrate naval fleets and steal whatever they could find.
+The term “porch pirates” was first posted to Urban Dictionary in 2011 and first appeared on Twitter the same year.